CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 ## Exercise 3 – Verify the pre-installed Visual Studio Code Installer and Power Platform CLI Extension

-In this exercise you will Verify the pre-installed Visual Studio Code Installer and Power Platform CLI Extension
+In this exercise, you will verify the pre-installed Visual Studio Code Installer and Power Platform CLI Extension

 ### Task 1: Test the Power Platform CLI

 In this task, you will review and test the Power Platform CLI extension in Visual Studio Code.

-1. Navigate to the Power Platform admin center by using the below URL and select **Environments**.
+1. Navigate to the Power Platform admin center by using the URL below and select **Environments**.

     ```
     https://admin.powerplatform.microsoft.com/environments